How to make an international bank transfer (in 4 simple steps)

 As a ballpark, the UK banks are charging around 3-4% of your transfer amount.
 Money transfer specialists can cost up to 60%-70% less.

-Most of the cost of an international transfer is embedded within the exchange rate (not the visible fees).
+Most of the cost is hidden in the exchange rate (not the fees).

 The banks use a tiered system, meaning the exchange rate margin depends on the size of your transfer.